 By way of background, IR35 is a piece of (controversial) tax legislation that came into effect in 2000.
 It was introduced to combat tax avoidance by workers supplying their services to clients via an intermediary, such as a limited company, but who would otherwise be an employee if the intermediary was not used i.e. disguised employment.

-If found to be ‘inside’ IR35, contractors have to pay income tax and National Insurance Contributions (NICs) as if they were employed, resulting in a significant financial impact through additional income tax and NICs.
+If found to be ‘inside’ IR35, contractors have to pay income tax and National Insurance Contributions (NICs) as if they were employed, resulting in a significant financial impact on contract work through additional income tax and NICs.

 The new proposals include changing the party in the supply chain which has responsibility for determining if the role is inside or outside IR35.
 Under the new proposal, the responsibility will transfer to the end hirer who will be required to take ‘reasonable care’ to assess every contractor’s role.
 This poses a number of practical and costly challenges for the end hirer, the agency and also the PSC.